 Through these relationships we are aware of the general situation in terms of human trafficking from the North of India, the additional vulnerabilities faced by communities in specific areas of Assam where land disputes, conflict, and flooding has led to the long term displacement of hundreds of thousands of people and the challenges faced by the police and other organisations dealing with these issues.

 While none of our local contacts have ever indicated that they have evidence of trafficking on any of the estates that we work with in Assam, we have made it clear to them, and the journalist who wrote the article, that we would take any such evidence very seriously and make sure that the relevant organisations were engaged to address it.
-We will continue to build on the existing partnerships we, and our members have, that focus on improving the situation for women working on tea estates: [Download not found] and [Download not found].
+We will continue to build on the existing partnerships we, and our members have, that focus on improving the situation for women working on tea estates.
 There are some excellent projects supporting adolescent girls in Assam and we are in discussions with those involved about the most effective ways of scaling them up.

 One of the important roles we play at ETP is to use our expertise and relationships within the tea sector, and with other key stakeholders, to bring different organisations together to tackle complex or challenging issues.
-ETP has been concerned about wages for a number of years and, as the article in the Observer highlighted, we have been leading a ground-breaking project with Oxfam which assessed the pay and benefits of workers on tea plantations in Assam, Malawi, and Indonesia: [Download not found].
+ETP has been concerned about wages for a number of years and, as the article in the Observer highlighted, we have been leading a ground-breaking project with Oxfam which assessed the pay and benefits of workers on tea plantations in Assam, Malawi, and Indonesia: Understanding Wage Issues in the Tea Industry.
 This was the first time that such a multi-stakeholder partnership involving companies, NGOs, certification bodies, and donor agencies have worked together on wage issues in the tea sector.

 The report assessed wages and benefits against national and international benchmarks, analysed wage-setting processes, and identified the systemic problems that are locking in low wages.
 We are very pleased that the release of the report has led to a widening of the coalition committed to working together to address wage issues in the tea sector as producers and retailers join the consortium.